Alumni Athletic Club

 Alumni Athletic Club, or simply Alumni, was an Argentine football team active during the first years of the sport in that country.
 Although officially founded in 1898, the team had been formed in 1893 when a group of students from the Buenos Aires English High School joined Alexander Watson Hutton (considered the "father" of Argentine football) to form a team in order to participate in the championship organized by the Argentine Association Football League (then Argentine Football Association, which had been created that year).

 The squad was active until 1911 and was disbanded in 1913 due to internal problems.
 During the years Alumni was active, the team won a total of 22 titles, including 15 domestic titles (10 Primera División championships and 5 national cups).
 At international level, Alumni won 7 titles, becoming one of the most important clubs in the history of Argentine football.

 History

 The Buenos Aires English High School

 On 25 February 1882, Scottish Professor Alexander Watson Hutton arrived to Buenos Aires.
 Hutton, considered "the father" of Argentine football, had been hired as Director of Saint Andrew's Scots School but resigned a short time later because the institution did not have funds to acquire sports facilities, which were considered by Hutton as an essential component of his teaching methods.

 Watson Hutton then created the Buenos Aires English High School (BAEHS) to put in practise his ideas about education, with a special predilection for football.
 The BAEHS opened on 1 February 1884.
-To start with the practise of football in Argentina, Waton Hutton brought William Watters from Scotland, to work as a trainer.
+To start with the practise of football in Argentina, Watson Hutton brought William Watters from Scotland, to work as a trainer.
 It was Watters who brought the first footballs from the United Kingdom.